 Even under County ownership, there remain a handful of threats to the health of the park.
 Water quality of the Alcovy River is a concern for recreation users.
-The recent construction of the Alcovy High School nearby has led to an increase in new residential subdivisions; in addition, the future widening of Jackson Highway is likely to increase growth pressures in this still-rural community.
+The recent construction of Alcovy High School nearby has led to an increase in new residential subdivisions; in addition, the future widening of Jackson Highway is likely to increase growth pressures in this still-rural community.

 Currently, the several worn foot paths leading to the water's edge present erosion concerns and safety hazards for park visitors.
-As population in Newton County increases, as projected, due to its proximity to the metropolitan Atlanta region, the increase in the number of visitors will necessitate path improvement of an appropriate scale.
-Plans exist for establishing a trail system connecting the new high school with the park and other recreational amenities as well as surrounding residential areas.
+If the population in Newton County increases as projected, due to its proximity to the metropolitan Atlanta region, the resulting increase in the number of visitors will necessitate significant path improvements.
+Plans exist for establishing a trail system connecting the new high school with the park and other recreational amenities, as well as surrounding residential areas.